 TRACKING COVID-19 IN TARRANT COUNTY Total number of confirmed cases, as reported by Tarrant County Public Health

-Notable local developments regarding the response to COVID-19, or the novel coronavirus.
+Notable recent local developments regarding the response to COVID-19, or the novel coronavirus.

 CountyOn Tuesday, March 24, in an effort to slow the coronavirus pandemic, Tarrant County issued a stay-in-place Executive Order, and amended it on March 27.

 The Order remains in effect until April 7, 2020, unless terminated or modified by a subsequent Order.